13. Paths Cross

 This Rico was a smart guy.

-Having no idea that police were camped outside and Brillo was on the way with more officers to storm the building, Kevin asked, “You said he left a few minutes ago?
+Having no idea that police were camped outside and Brillo was on the way at that very moment with more officers to storm the building, he asked, “You said he left a few minutes ago?

 “What kind of car?”

-“I don’t know.
-We usually drove mine,” almost adding, but it was really his because he gave it to me.
+“I don’t know, we usually drove mine, but it was really his because he bought it and gave it to me.”

 “And you’re sure he was leaving town?”

-She wiped tears away and said, “He told me that I’d never see him again.
+She wiped tears and said, “He told me that I’d never see him again.
 Said people were after him.
 Like you and now the cops.
-Said to enjoy the rest of the money.
-But told me I should invest most of it.”
+Said to enjoy the rest of the money, but told me I should invest most of it.”

-Luci was stone faced, but tears continued to streak her cheeks.
+Luci went stone faced, but tears continued to drip down her cheeks.

 “This guy,” Kevin said kindly.
 “He sure had an effect on people.”